ArchipelagoMW/Archipelago/README.md

 knockout state until more time is added to the clock via some of the Green Clocks that will be added to the itempool.

+### OHKO

+The player into a one hit state the entire game.
+This is the same as Timed-OHKO, except that the clock starts at zero, and there are no Clock items, so it will always stay at zero, resulting in a permanent one hit knockout state.

 ### Timed-countdown

-Displays a countdown timer on screen that can be increased with Green Clocks and Blue Clocks or increased with Red Clocks found in chests that will be added to the itempool.
+Displays a countdown timer on screen that can be increased with Green Clocks and Blue Clocks or decreased with Red Clocks found in chests that will be added to the itempool.
 The goal of this mode is to finish the game without the timer reaching zero, but the game will continue uninterrupted if the player runs out of time.